Posts tagged ‘free resources’

 - Higher insurance rates

 If that list wasn’t enough to convince you of the importance of a safety program, spend a little time on OSHA’s $afety Pays tool.
 It will tell you exactly how much a workplace injury could cost your business.
-The calculator breaks down the costs of 40 types of injuries and illnesses and shows the direct and indirect costs of each.
+The calculator breaks down the costs of 40 types of injuries and illnesses and shows the direct and indirect costs.
 And to drive home the importance of safety to your bottom line, the tool also calculates the additional sales revenue you would need to generate to cover these costs.
 Check it out.
 It’s an eye-opener.

 There are resources to help you.